jane-wj/jfinal_shiro_mysql/readme.txt

-the source code is in the demo.rar,and there is a detailed document in Chinese that explains the demo's structure.
+the source code is in the demo.rar's file named code,and there is a detailed document in Chinese that explains the demo's structure.